Blue background displaying a digital design system with white UI icons, buttons in different states, and form fields for billing address details.

 Synthesising these findings facilitated informed decision-making throughout the design system's creation process.

-We formulated a strategic roadmap guided by clear goals and design principles.
 This framework ensured alignment with organisational objectives, laying the groundwork for a cohesive and sustainable design ecosystem.

 After buy in from senior stakeholders and engineering teams, we were ready to start designing.